geophf/logic-programming/README.md

 > ... but now we need to add custom deserializers that iterate over each node.
 > ... (started reification from JSON to Prolog with [02_jsonin](https://github.com/geophf/logic-programming/blob/master/prolog/things/02_jsonin.pl))
+* REST access and (Cypher/neo4j-bridge](https://github.com/geophf/logic-programming/blob/master/prolog/things/04_REST_endpoint.pl)
+> ... and we also have a neo4j-on-the-cloud prolog graph store!
+YUS!

 ## Further Reading